Fort Lawton Redevelopment

 A vacant Fort Lawton building surrounded by trees.

-We aim to build as many as 500 new units of housing and add 22 acres of parkland.
+We aim to build as many as 500 new units of housing and add 22 acres of parks.
 This development will have affordable rental housing, permanent supportive housing, and homeownership opportunities that will serve:

-Fort Lawton is a unique opportunity to turn 34 acres into a new community for future generations, putting into practice our One Seattle vision for a city with affordable homes and communities with access to good jobs, great schools, safe parks, and robust amenities.
+Fort Lawton is a unique opportunity to turn 34 acres into a new community for future generations, putting into practice our One Seattle vision for a city with affordable homes and communities with access to great schools, safe parks, and robust amenities.

 To support housing, the Fort Lawton property requires major infrastructure (roads, power, water, and sewers) construction and upgrades.
 Understanding how to move forward given these challenges and their related investments required time and research to make sure the project was financially achievable.

 While the improved redevelopment plan adds more housing units, it also fully maintains green spaces outlined in the 2019 plan.
 It will protect and improve 22 acres of open space, working alongside the amazing Discovery Park nearby.
-This will make sure to preserve the parkland as our population grows.
+This will make sure to preserve the parks as our population grows.

 For the Supplemental Environmental Impact Statement (SEIS)